who's who

 Self Portrait, 1981, oil on canvas, 50x70cm

 TSUNSHAN 進珊 is a Swiss-Chinese artist who was born and raised in Hong Kong in 1956.
-He studied art and design in Hong Kong from 1974 to 1978 and then moved to London, where he graduated in 1981.
-During this time, he earned his living as a street portrait artist.
-He was awarded the Anna K. Meredith Scholarship and continued his education in painting and sculpture in Florence in 1981/1982.
-Then he moved to Milan where he worked as an artist and designer.
-Since 1988 he has lived and worked as a graphic designer and artist in Switzerland.
+He studied art and design in Hong Kong from 1974 to 1978 and later moved to London, where he graduated in 1981.
+During this period, he earned his living as a street portrait artist.
+In 1981/1982, he received the Anna K. Meredith Scholarship, which enabled him to pursue further education in painting and sculpture in Florence.
+Subsequently, he relocated to Milan, where he worked as an artist and designer.
+In 1988, he settled in Switzerland where he established his studio and was a member of the “Ateliergemeinschaft Spinnerei Wettingen”.
+Since then, he has lived and worked as a designer and artist in Switzerland.
+His works have been exhibited in numerous galleries and art museums across Europe.

 EXPECT THE UNEXPECTED